About the RAP program

 - under 19 years of age, or

-- More than 30 per cent of your household income goes towards household rent.
-Or, you pay pad rental for a manufactured home or trailer that you own and occupy.
+- More than 30% of your household income goes towards household rent or pad rental for a manufactured home or trailer that you own and occupy

-- You lived in British Columbia for the full 12 months before the date of application.
+- You have lived in BC for 12 months

-You will NOT be eligible for the Rental Assistance Program if:
+You will NOT be eligible for the RAP program

 - You live in subsidized housing